slsa-framework/slsa/docs/spec/v1.1/threats.md

 ![Supply Chain Threats](images/supply-chain-threats.svg)

-See [Terminology](terminology.md) for an explanation of supply chain model.
+See [Terminology](terminology.md) for an explanation of the base supply chain model.

-This model describes the threats to a consumer stemming from its use of software.
-In other words, we are protecting against an adversary who intends to do harm to a consumer.
+This document enumerates software supply chain threats that a consumer faces through its use of software.
+It clusters threats into useful groupings labeled (A) through (Z) in order to more easily discuss risks and mitigations.

 A consumer is any environment where software is used.
 Examples include an end user's machine, a build of another software package, a runtime environment like